Bukit Merah: Mass Rapid Transit

-The namesake Redhill MRT station was the first MRT station to open in area, in 1988.
+Outram Park MRT station was the first station to open in the planning area in 1987, followed by the namesake Redhill MRT station and Tiong Bahru MRT station in 1988.
 Today, there are currently 7 MRT stations that serve the planning area across 4 lines, the East West line, Circle line, North East line and the Thomson-East Coast line.
 HarbourFront MRT station is an interchange station between the North East line and the Circle line, which is also the current terminus for both lines.
 Outram Park MRT station was initially a double-line interchange station between the East West and North East lines but became a triple-line interchange station after the commencement of the third stage of the Thomson–East Coast line in 2022.
 The 7 stations are: